Detroit Steel: Publication history

 Detroit Steel first appeared in The Invincible Iron Man (vol 5) #25 (June 2010), the first part of the nine-part "Stark Resilient" storyline, which depicted Tony Stark's struggle to build his new company Stark Resilient, whose signature product is a car powered by the same clean repulsor technology that powers his Iron Man armor.

 Writer Matt Fraction created Detroit Steel to embody jingoistic patriotism in the vein of Team America, and describes the character thus:

 He is what follows in the hole left behind by Iron Man once Tony Stark leaves the world stage.
 Tony hasn't been around to protect the regular interests that he might have during his time running Stark Industries or running S.H.I.E.L.D.
 And now that he's back, he's made it clear he doesn't want to get back into the geo-political side of things necessarily.
 Detroit Steel is what happens in that absence.
 He is a sort of Blackwater-meets-NASCAR corporate-sponsored armored enhanced guy available for hire to the highest bidder for whatever cause around the round.
 Basically, Iron Man's worst nightmare of what he could become.
 An absolute perversion of everything he is.

-Though the Detroit Steel armor exhibits the American flag's colors, Fraction states that the Detroit Steel armor can repainted to reflect the colors of whatever country or corporation purchases them, from the Japanese Rising Sun Flag (which makes an appearance in The Invincible Iron Man #27) to the yellow and red colors of McDonald's.
+Though the Detroit Steel armor exhibits the American flag's colors, Fraction states that the Detroit Steel armor can be repainted to reflect the colors of whatever country or corporation purchases them, from the Japanese Rising Sun Flag (which makes an appearance in The Invincible Iron Man #27) to the yellow and red colors of McDonald's.
 Fraction also contrasts Detroit Steel with Iron Man's Bleeding Edge armor, which debuted in the same issue, by describing the latter as "sleeker, slicker and pared down", whereas the former is "bigger and better and boisterous and loud and noisy and everything else.
 It's like the difference between a Porsche and a Mack Truck".